Parsoa/SVDSS/README.md

 ### Authors

-SVDSS was developed by Luca Denti and Parsoa Khorsand.
+SVDSS is developed by Luca Denti, Parsoa Khorsand, and Thomas Krannich.

-For inquiries on this software please open an [issue](https://github.com/Parsoa/SVDSS/issues) or contact either [Parsoa Khorsand](https://github.com/parsoa) or [Luca Denti](https://github.com/ldenti/).
+For inquiries on this software please open an [issue](https://github.com/Parsoa/SVDSS/issues).

 ### Citation

-SVDSS is now published in [Nature Methods](https://doi.org/10.1038/s41592-022-01674-1).
+SVDSS is published in [Nature Methods](https://doi.org/10.1038/s41592-022-01674-1).

 ##### Experiments
 Instructions on how to reproduce the experiments described in the manuscript can be found [here](https://github.com/ldenti/SVDSS-experiments) (also provided as submodule of this repository).